MEL - MXP

 • Currency exchange services are available at all three of Milan’s main airports.
 There are offices on the ground floor arrivals area at Malpensa Airport (MXP), Linate Airport (LIN) and Bergamo Airport (BGY).

-Top 5 airlines serving from Melbourne to Malpensa
+Reviews of the top 5 airlines flying from Melbourne to Malpensa

 See real verified KAYAK customer reviews for airlines flying from Melbourne to Milan.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.